mxkoder/weather-app/README.md

 ### Functionality & appearance
 - Improve responsiveness and make a mobile friendly version, improve design
-- Add compas icons for wind direction
+- Add compass icons for wind direction
 - Check for accessibility and make sure that there is alt text / aira labels for all icons used.
 - Add error handling

 ### Testing
 - Add more tests to App.test.js
-- Write tests for <SearchForm />
+- Write tests for 'SearchForm' component

 ## Author